White blossoms are blooming on trees outside a row of distinct townhomes in one of the best Baltimore neighborhoods.

 Baltimore Maryland

 Interested in moving to Charm City?
-We’re not surprised.
-You’ll be able to take your pick of gorgeous harbor views, tasty eats that go way beyond the city’s famous crabs, and a whole lot of history available in the many, many Baltimore neighborhoods.
+That’s not surprising!
+You’ll be able to take your pick of gorgeous harbor views, tasty eats that go way beyond the city’s famous crabs, and a whole lot of history available in many of the best Baltimore neighborhoods.
 But those are only a few things that draw people to one of Maryland’s biggest cities.
-Baltimore may have been around since the 1700s, but she’s got a strong heart, vibrant neighborhoods, friendly people, and lots of fun things to do.
-Arts, culture, history, nightlife, shopping, and green space — it’s all here, in droves.
+Baltimore may have been around since the 1700s, but she’s got a strong heart, vibrant culture, friendly people, and lots of fun things to do.
+Arts, history, nightlife, shopping, and green space — it’s all here, in droves.
 So for many, moving to this charmer is an easy decision.

-Now comes the hard part: deciding where to live.
+Now comes the hard part: Deciding where to live.
 Luckily, we’ve got your back.
-Whether you’re moving to Baltimore from nearby or relocating from across the country, this breakdown of our favorite Baltimore neighborhoods and suburbs will give you a good overview of some of the city’s best places to live.
+Whether you’re a nearby resident thinking about living in Baltimore or making a move cross-country, this breakdown of our favorite Baltimore neighborhoods will give you a good overview of some of the best places to live in Baltimore.
 Just don’t be surprised if it makes you even more pumped for your move.

 Simple Baltimore Neighborhoods Map

-Remember, Baltimore boasts over 250 neighborhoods.
-More neighborhoods to choose from means more options to consider, so we’re here to give you a head start with the deets on some of the best Baltimore neighborhoods and suburbs to live in (in our humble opinion).
-So whether you’re hoping to make a home in one of the city’s characteristic row houses, a luxury townhouse, brand new apartment building, or historic home, you’ll have plenty to pick from.
+It’s important to note that Baltimore boasts over 250 neighborhoods.
+More neighborhoods to choose from means more options to consider, so we’re here to give you a head start with the deets on some of the best neighborhoods in Baltimore to live (in our humble opinion).
+So, whether you’re hoping to make a home in one of the city’s characteristic row houses, a luxury townhouse, a brand new apartment building, or a historic home, you’ll have plenty of Baltimore neighborhoods to choose from.

-For each area, we’ll take a look at what the neighborhood has to offer in terms of types of housing, cost, overall vibe, neighbors, quality of schools, and popular things to do — all so you can weigh it against your own personal wishlist and set of priorities.
+For each area, we’ll take a look at what the neighborhood has to offer in terms of types of housing, cost, overall vibe, neighbors, quality of schools, and popular things to do — all so you can weigh it against your own personal wishes and set of priorities on your Baltimore neighborhoods list.

 Here are some helpful stats on Baltimore home and rental prices to reference as we cover each neighborhood.

-Located in Central Baltimore directly north of downtown, Month Vernon is full of things to do, historic charm, modern conveniences, walkability, culture, and easy commutes.
+Located in Central Baltimore directly north of Downtown, Mount Vernon is full of things to do, historic charm, modern conveniences, walkability, culture, and easy commutes.

-Mount Vernon is a melting pot of excitement, bubbling with a little bit of everything that makes Baltimore great.
-Located in Central Baltimore directly north of downtown, this lively neighborhood is full of things to do, historic charm, modern conveniences, walkability, culture, and easy commutes.
-And, amazingly, it’s still relatively affordable — for now.
+Mount Vernon is a melting pot of excitement, bubbling with a little bit of everything that makes the best Baltimore neighborhoods great.
+Located in Central Baltimore, directly north of Downtown, this lively neighborhood is full of things to do, historic charm, modern conveniences, walkability, culture, and easy commutes.
+And, amazingly, it’s still relatively affordable.

 Love historical landmarks?
 The original Washington Monument and George Peabody Library are both here.
 Want to taste your way around the world through different cuisines?
 Also here.
 Don’t want a car?
 You don’t need one.
 Need more culture in your life?
 Take your pick of museums, live music, and theater productions, all right outside your door.
 You get where we’re going, right?